The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 \subsection{SED-Fitting and Stellar Mass Estimation}

 To determine the stellar masses of the galaxies in our stacking sample, we fit spectral energy distributions (SEDs) to our \textit{HST} near-UV to near-IR photometry (we note that three galaxies lensed by A1689 lack near-IR photometry; see Section \ref{subsec:photodata}).
 At high redshift, observations suggest that high equivalent width emission lines are fairly common, particularly in lower-mass galaxies like those in our sample \citep{Reddy2018_EW}.
 Therefore, prior to SED-fitting, we subtracted off any contribution to the photometry from the slit-loss-corrected, nebular emission lines.
 We also added an additional $3\%$ flux error, in quadrature, to all bands in order to account for systematic errors in the photometry \citep{Alavi2016}.
 To this emission-line-corrected photometry, we then fit \citet{BC2003} stellar population synthesis models using the SED-fitting code \texttt{FAST}\footnote{\url{https://w.astro.berkeley.edu/~mariska/FAST.html}} \citep{Kriek2009}.
 We assume constant star formation histories (SFH), a \citet{Chabrier2003} initial mass function (IMF), stellar metallicities of 0.2 $\rm{Z_\odot}$ or 0.4 $\rm{Z_\odot}$, and a \citet{Calzetti2000} dust attenuation curve.
 The redshifts of the galaxies are fixed to their fit spectroscopic values.
+We note that our assumption here of constant SFHs is made in order to be generally consistent with the SED-fitting methodologies in relevant literature as this allows more direct comparison of our empirical results.
+We revisit and revise this assumption in Section \ref{subsubsec:sim_mzrs} when discussing our results against those from cosmological simulations, recalculating our stellar masses assuming less simplistic, more realistic, non-parametric SFHs.
+Our stellar mass estimates under either SFH assumption are listed in Table \ref{tab:stacking_sample}.